Interesting Facts About Nigeria

 Fact About Nigeria Geography

 Interesting Facts About Nigeria Geography

-Nigeria is the largest country in west Africa, sharing boarders with four other African countries – Chad and Cameroon in the east, Republic of Benin in the west, Niger in the north while it boarders with Lake Chad from the northeast.
+Nigeria is the largest country in West Africa, sharing borders with four other African countries – Chad and Cameroon in the east, the Republic of Benin in the west, Niger in the north while it borders with Lake Chad from the northeast.

 Nigeria is estimated to be twice the size of California, being about 923768 sq km (land area) and leaving just about 13000 sq KM to water.

-There are three ecological zones that are commonly represented in the country Nigeria – The northern Sudan Savanna, The Guinea Savanna zone or Middle Belt and The southern rain forest zone.
+There are three ecological zones that are commonly represented in the country Nigeria – The northern Sudan Savanna, The Guinea Savanna zone of Middle Belt and The southern rain forest zone.

 In 2007 Nigeria had an estimated gross domestic product (GDP) of US$166.8 billion according to the official exchange rate and US$292.7 billion according to purchasing power parity (PPP), this figure had an increase of 5.40, 5.05, 5.48 percent from 2008 to 2010 respectively.

 Nigerian Per Capita Income was estimated at $2,748 by the world bank.
 It is believed that Nigeria has what it takes to put the name of the country on the G20 list by 2020, all it would require is good leaders and efficient governance.